Tymisko/staff-manager/README.md

 1. Run _StaffManager.exe_

 # Features that will be avaiable soon:

-- Additional fields of number and e-mail of staff member
+- [x] Additional fields of number and e-mail of staff member
-- posibility to add new employee position
+- [ ] posibility to add new employee position
-- selection of position for employee
+- [ ] position selection for employee

 # Application Presentation